 “Companies under pressure make divestments, as it is a source of getting capital,” Swiss Re’s Leger said.
 The reinsurer would prefer deploying capital in its business rather than spending it on M&A and buybacks, he said.

-Validus Holdings Ltd. (VR), based in Bermuda, agreed last month to acquire Luxembourg-based Flagstone Reinsurance Holdings SA.
-(FSR) Mid-size reinsurers have been combining to diversify their business mix and enable the companies to take on larger risks from primary insurers.
+Validus Holdings Ltd. (VR:US), based in Bermuda, agreed last month to acquire Luxembourg-based Flagstone Reinsurance Holdings SA.
+(FSR:US) Mid-size reinsurers have been combining to diversify their business mix and enable the companies to take on larger risks from primary insurers.
 Validus last year was among bidders for Transatlantic Holdings Inc., which was purchased by Alleghany Corp.
 In 2009, Validus bought IPC Holdings Ltd.

 “Flagstone Re was extremely tempting as you could buy them book below value,” Ulrich Wallin, chief executive officer of Hannover Re, the world’s fourth-biggest reinsurer, said at a press conference in Monte Carlo today.
 “We also looked at it, and while it was financially attractive, for us strategically it wasn’t attractive at all.
 We are not pursuing major acquisitions in non-life reinsurance as we already have a good organic growth in the business.”